ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();
             var query = burger;  // string | The (natural language) recipe search query. var cuisine = italian;  // string | The cuisine(s) of the recipes.
 One or more comma separated.
-See a full list of supported cuisines. (optional) var diet = vegetarian;  // string | The diet to which the recipes must be compliant.
-See a full list of supported diets. (optional) var excludeIngredients = eggs;  // string | An comma-separated list of ingredients or ingredient types that must not be contained in the recipes. (optional) var intolerances = gluten;  // string | A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
-See a full list of supported intolerances. (optional) var offset = 0;  // decimal? | The number of results to skip (between 0 and 900). (optional) var number = 10;  // decimal? | The number of results to return (between 1 and 100). (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows for displaying with proper attribution. (optional) var instructionsRequired = true;  // bool? | Whether the recipes must have instructions. (optional)
+See a full list of supported cuisines. (optional) var diet = vegetarian;  // string | The diet for which the recipes must be suitable.
+See a full list of supported diets. (optional) var excludeIngredients = eggs;  // string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional) var intolerances = gluten;  // string | A comma-separated list of intolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
+See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues. (optional) var offset = 0;  // decimal? | The number of results to skip (between 0 and 900). (optional) var number = 10;  // decimal? | The number of results to return (between 1 and 100). (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows display with proper attribution. (optional) var instructionsRequired = true;  // bool? | Whether the recipes must have instructions. (optional)

             try